DixitAhir7/DAYRO/DAYRO/pending_functionality/index.md

 --> gamdu bole ane saher sambhde:sairam dave

 -> adding social media sharing where users can share to apps whereever they want to

+-> threejs in community walls
+-> map:where users can select any city and watch their history and all